What to do in Lüneburg Germany- Visit to this Beautiful Town

-In July 2019, my daughter and I ended up in Lüneburg.
-This beautiful Medieval town in Northern Germany made a great “lay-over” spot between a city tour of Hamburg and our big day of hiking in the Lüneburger Heide.
-Lüneburg’s charm comes from it’s well-preserved Altstadt, along with a calming effect from being a Kur-Ort.
-Even better, it hasn’t been discovered by massive busloads of tourists.
-It’s easy to just lose yourself in the joy of wandering around.
-Frankly, that’s enough for me, but I know there are more than a few of you (my daughter included) who wanted to know what to DO in Lüneburg Germany.
+The beautiful Medieval town of Lüneburg should be on your “to visit” list.
+Lüneburg’s charm comes from its well-preserved Altstadt.
+Since it’s off the tourist trail, you won’t be mobbed by massive busloads of tourists.
+A calming effect comes from being a Kur-Ort (Spa Town), so it’s easy to lose yourself in the joy of wandering around enjoying the buildings, parks, museums, and cafes.
+Frankly, that’s enough for me, but I know that more than a few of you, my daughter included, want to know what to DO in Lüneburg.
 Luckily, this University town has nightlife for younger people too.
 In fact, Lüneburg is the town with the second highest bar density in Europe.
+And, for wanderers and other outdoor enthusiasts, it’s a great “layover” spot before a big day of hiking in the Lüneburger Heide.

 What to Do in Lüneburg Germany

 Lüneburg first got its first mention in public records in 956 AD by Otto 1, although people had lived on the site much longer.
-The city’s wealth came from SALT.
-The salt mine was active for over 1000 years giving Lüneburg the monopoly on the salt trade in the Hanseatic League.
-You can see the results today, this “White Gold” meant that many of the buildings in town are Gothic brick.
-I realize that being on the European Route of Gothic Brick is not as exciting or romantic as being on the Fairy Tale Route, but Lüneburg really is an amazing and impressive town to visit.
+The city’s wealth came from salt.
+The salt mine was active for over 1000 years, giving Lüneburg the monopoly on the salt trade in the Hanseatic League.
+You can see the results today; this “White Gold” meant that many of the buildings in town were built with Gothic brick.
+I realize that being on the European Route of Gothic Brick is not as exciting or romantic as being on the Fairy Tale Route, but Lüneburg truly is an amazing and impressive town to visit.

 Wander around Am Sande